sl5net/global-IntelliSense-everywhere/README.md

 typical start (english):
 1. start start.ahk
-2. open your win-app, for e.g. notepad++ or a website etc.
+2. open your win-app, for e.g. notepad++ or a website etc. and wait seconds
-3. hit "_" and wait seconds
+3. hit "_"
-4. hit "3" (first list entry) and edit wordlist
+4. hit "1" (create own project dir) and edit wordlist and save
-5. open your win-app, for e.g. notepad++ or a website etc.
+5. open your win-app, for e.g. notepad++ or a website etc. and wait seconds
 6. start typing ...
 7. if deeper interest:
 - https://github.com/sl5net/global-IntelliSense-everywhere/blob/master/Wordlists/_globalWordLists/examplesForBeginners.txt